RichardCardGate/drupal-commerce/README.md

 10. At **Settings**, checkmark **Active** so the payment method will be visible in the checkout section of your webshop.

-11. Repeat **steps 9 to 10** for each payment method you wish to activate.
+11. Repeat **steps 9 and 10** for each payment method you wish to activate.

 12. When you are **finished testing** make sure that you switch the **CardGate Generic module** from **Test Mode** to **Live mode** and save it (**Save**).